KilledByAPixel/ZzFX/README.md

 ZzFX Features

-- Micro synth engine with 9 controllable parameters.
+- Tiny synth engine with 9 controllable parameters.
-- Tiny code footprint and the micro version is under 500 bytes!
+- Small code footprint for full version and the micro version is under 500 bytes!
 - Can produce a wide variety of sound effect types.
-- Seeded sounds can be played with a tiny function call, ex: ZZFX.z(3)
+- Seeded sounds can be played with a tiny function call, ex: ZZFX.z(6)
-- Seeded sound paramerters can be overridden.
+- Seeded sound paramerters can be overridden, ex: ZZFX.z({seed:26,frequency:600})
 - Random number generator ZZFX.R can be used in place of Math.random().
-- Use ZZFX.M to make music notes.
+- Use ZZFX.M to make music notes, ex: ZZFX.m(440, 7) // 7 semitons above 440hz (A4)

 ZzFX UI Features